Long Tail Keywords: What They Are and How to Benefit From Them for SEO

 Download Rank Tracker

-Also, long-tail keywords usually relate to a much smaller niche of products and services, where it’s easier for you to compete.
+Also, long-tail terms usually relate to a much smaller niche of products and services, where it's easier for you to compete.
 For example, every bike store sells bikes, but not all of them sell gravel bikes.
 Of those that do, barely any stores sell titanium gravel bikes.

 If you sell titanium gravel bikes, then this should be the keyword you optimize for first.
 Yes, it's searched only 1,000 times per month, but there is a good chance you'll rank on page one and get at least some of this traffic.

-Long-tail keywords have higher conversion rates
+Long tail queries have higher conversion rates

 Users who search for more specific terms are further in their buying cycle than searchers who use generic queries.
 Normally, long-tail keywords have 2.5 times the conversion rate of short-tail keywords.